DaffaAbiyyuAtha/fgh21-react-event-organizer/README.md

 docker run -d -p 5000:5000 --name frontend frontend
 ```
 5. Open your google chrome and you can view the project at http://localhost:5000.
+6. If you want to run it full, I recommend running the backend https://github.com/DaffaAbiyyuAtha/fgh21-go-event-organizer

 ## Features